 The Section 8 filing must include a specimen of use.
 A “specimen” shows how you use your mark in commerce.
 It could be a label, a tag, or a container if you registered your mark for goods or an advertisement if you registered your mark for services.

 A filing fee is also required.
 The amount of the fee is based on the number of classes in the trademark registration.
-Currently the Section 8 government fee is $125 per class.
+Currently (as of 02/16/2021) the Section 8 government fee is $225 per class (if filed using the Trademark Electronic Application System) or $325 (if filed on paper) per class.

 A Section 15 Declaration requires the filing of a sworn statement that:

 Also required is a Section 15 Government fee.
 The amount of the fee is based on the number of classes in the trademark registration.
-Currently, the Section 15 Government fee is $200 (if filed using the Trademark Electronic Application System) or $300 (if filed on paper) per class.
+Currently, (as of 02/16/2021) the Section 15 Government fee is $200 (if filed using the Trademark Electronic Application System) or $300 (if filed on paper) per class.

 What are the Benefits of Filing a Section 15 Declaration?

 A section 15 Declaration makes the trademark registration “incontestable”.
 Incontestable status denies adverse litigants the ability to challenge your trademark registration.
 For example, even a prior unregistered user of the trademark is blocked from canceling your trademark registration when it is deemed incontestable.